 When middle-level managers use these platforms to streamline processes within departmental units while also onboarding outside units, this breeds trust and helps cut wasted resources due to duplicated efforts and information.
 Such a platform becomes a place where knowledge, expertise, and efforts are shared.

 It helps your teams to work toward common goals

 In order to work toward one common goal, there needs to be many tactical smaller goals and objectives that teams have to achieve.

-Team collaboration will thus be essential for any of this to take place.
-A collaboration space needs to be in place to promote open and honest communication where individuals can share and interact to help build trust.
+Team collaboration will be essential for any of this to take place.
+A place for project collaboration needs to exist to promote open and honest communication where individuals can share and interact to help build trust.
 Such a space needs to offer a productive work environment to help achieve goals and objectives of individuals as well as those of teams and the organization.

-Motivation varies across teams and what may work for one unit may not necessarily work for another.
-Identifying key components that motivate individual employees is thus important.
+Motivation varies across teams, and what may work for one unit may not necessarily work for another.
+That’s why identifying key components that motivate individual employees is important.

 Organizations that use social intranet software platforms have fewer headaches when figuring out what ticks with their employees.
 Since their profiles are already on the network and they are sharing valuable information with others, this can be used to determine what motivates and incentivizes each employee.

 It helps to maximize collaboration and team effort